Powehi-cs/Federated-Learning/Paillier-Homomorphic-Encryption/README.md

-## Based on breast cancer dataset.
+## Based on breast cancer dataset and linear model.
 ### '*encoding.py paillier.py util.py*' come from other repository.